Clichés … Clichés are cliché because they are soooo … damned cliché!

 Beyond that, one can readily predict the natural progression to social, economic, political actions.
 And genuine disasters.

 Not picking on the boys, however, using their remarkable and convenient sing-song words as a frame for the danger in throwing about awesome words, with seeming disregard for their power.
-That, not a flashing yellow light.
+That is not a flashing yellow light.
 Rather, a solid red!
 The corruption of powerful words and the sometimes-concepts those trumpet.
-Or bely.
+Or forewarn.

 I hold A. S. Neill, who coined those words in 1960, a genius copy-writer.
 For their powerful simplicity and amazing symbolic value.
 The value of those words, I opine, lays even more in that the antonym is absolutely unacceptable for all who are not institutionalized or indefinitely incarcerated: “Pro-death.”

-Just think positive while bathed in the appropriate imagery, and all that will come through.
+Just think positive while bathed in the appropriate imagery, and all that pixie dust will cascade every wish you have upon you.

 Not hawking Tony Robbins – he does not need my help making massive bank deposits – but his new book Life Force … is relevant in his long-overdue confession of the failing of all his prior teachings.
 Paraphrasing him, standing in your garden wishing the weeds to go away, will not make that so.

 I will further confess to having attended a couple of “tent revivals.”
 Even some of the descendants of those: TV preachers.
-Now: there is some uber—awesome horsepower.
+Now: there is some uber—awesome horsepower, good for my advertising creative and writing skills.

-However, powerful words and imagery, if not tethered to tangible efforts, is Swiss cheese without the cheese.
+However, powerful the words and the imagery, if not entirely tethered to tangible efforts, it is Swiss cheese without the cheese.

 BLM: Black Lives Matter.